 Syrian Chemical Weapon Attack

 So what exactly happened with this chemical attack?

 The rebel forces and white helmets attributed the chemical attack to the Syrian Army in Douma.
-The intelligence agencies (read: Deep State) of the US and UK both also said that the Syrian Army committed the assault.
+Meanwhile, the intelligence agencies (read: Deep State) of the US and UK both also said that the Syrian Army committed the assault.
 The Syrian government asserted that the video showing the aftermath of the attack was staged.

-Anyone versed in the Syria peninsula immediately questioned these attacks just based off common sense.
+Anyone versed in the Syria peninsula immediately questioned these attacks just based on common sense.
 The Syrian government was winning the war against the rebels and finally stabilized parts of the region.
 What motive do they have in doing a chemical weapons attack that they know would provoke the rest of the world and continue their own internal civil war (that was winding down)?
 They wouldn’t.
 It’s stupid.
-There are literally no reasons for it whether profit, geopolitical, or anything else.
+There are literally no reasons for it, whether profit, geopolitical, or anything else.
 When five giant nations are meddling in your region and an entire civil war is ongoing, it’s generally not the best idea to launch chemical weapons.

 Yet, that’s what the Western nations wanted.
 Paint the head of Syria and Russia as the bad guys so they have a reason to continue to meddle in the region and exploit oil, among other geopolitical issues.

 Trump believed his intelligence agencies and bombed Syria in retaliation.

 OPCW did an “independent report” about the Syrian chemical attack.
 Pretty much pointed the finger at the Syrian Army as well and confirmed the chemical attack.

 But the reality of the situation was very different.
 The actual OPCW agents that investigated it found no evidence of a chemical attack.
 Interesting, right?